namberino/nimble/README.md

 You can find the documentation in the [doc](doc/) directory.
 You can also learn about the syntax of the language through example programs found in the [examples](examples/) directory.

+## Plans for this project

+For now, most of the features of the language and the interpreter is complete.
+The long term plan is to integrate with [LLVM](https://llvm.org/) and create a compiler for this language for improved performance and speed.

 ## VSCode syntax support

 I've created a VSCode extension for the language.
 You can checkout the extension [here](https://github.com/namberino/nimble-vscode)